-Hiking is one of the best things to do in Aspen, but you don’t necessarily have to do challenging trails to claim the bragging rights.
+Hiking is one of the most popular things to do in Aspen in summer, but you don’t necessarily have to conquer challenging trails to claim the bragging rights.

 Most people arrive at the observation platform after 1,5 miles of hiking and head back the same way they came from.
 This is a popular trail, and you will meet many fellow hikers as well as mountain bicycles – remember to watch out for them!

-Another option is to continue this hike by going toward Hunter Creek Trail, or by continuing to Warren Lakes, which is a 12-mile round trip.
+Another option is to continue this hike by going toward Hunter Creek Trail, or by continuing to Warren Lakes, some of the most beautiful lakes in Colorado, which is a 12-mile round trip.